-FOR HEALTHCARE AND DEATHCARE WORKERS IN THE HANDLING OF THE DEAD
+FOR HEALTHCARE AND DEATHCARE WORKERS IN THE HANDLING OF THE DEAD after body handling and prior to eating or drinking.

 The wearing of Personal Protective Equipment (PPE) is standard practice for the handling of the deceased and should be carried out in line with standard Health and Safety procedures.
 Health and deathcare workers should take precautions when handling the remains of individuals who have died from COVID-19.